innoveit/react-native-ble-manager/docs/methods.markdown

 Scan for companion devices.

-If companion device manger is not supported on this (android) device rejects.
+If companion device manager is not supported on this (android) device rejects.

 The promise it will eventually resolve with either: